banksJeremy/stack-suggestions-bot/README.md

 stack-suggestions-bot
 =====================

-An IRC chat bot which suggests relevant Stack Exchange questions when questions are asked in chat
+This will be an IRC chat bot which suggests relevant Stack Exchange questions when questions are asked in chat.

+For simplicity, the Makefile will install dependencies, run tests, and run the application, but you must first have installed pip, and you are *strongly* recommended to also have installed virtualenv and activated a new environment.